What is Highway aintenance?

 Road maintenance also extends to the repair and unblocking of gullies or drains in a road, replacement of grid and manhole covers, replacement and repair of road signs or street names, and maintenance of green spaces (such as hedge cutting and weeding).

-The 3 types of road maintenance
+What are the 3 types of road maintenance?

 There are 3 types of road maintenance.
 These are:

 - Reactive maintenance